-Locals and international tourists enjoy a natural beauty of clean and healthy environment.
+Locals and international tourists enjoy the natural beauty of a clean and healthy environment.
 For instance, in Costa Rica, you won’t miss an opportunity to enjoy the best of its health and natural environment.
-The country’s tourist attraction sites are highly attractive and natural thus, attracting a high rate visitations and return visitors which in turn promotes local businesses, increase job opportunities and most importantly, improvement of the country’s economic aspects.
+The country’s tourist attraction sites are highly attractive and natural thus, attracting a high rate of visitations and return visitors which in turn promotes local businesses, increase job opportunities, and most importantly, improvement of the country’s economic aspects.

 - Cultivating Cultural Awareness

 Responsible tourism celebrates the past, present, and future of a place and its people.
 Responsible travelers/tourists recognize the aspect of continuous global evolution (and societies along with it).
 Therefore, by sharing ideas rather than projecting them, we set the path for a better understanding of one another.
 A good example of responsible tourism can be captured from the culture and environment of the coastal region of coast Rica where people’s culture relates to their environment.